Picovoice/porcupine/README.md

 Porcupine handle = Porcupine.Create(keywords: new List<string> { "picovoice" });
 ```

-`keywords` argument is a shorthand for accessing default keyword files shipped with the library.
-The default keyword
+The `keywords` argument is a shorthand for accessing built-in keyword files shipped with the library.
+The built-in keyword
-files available can be retrieved via
+files available can be retrieved via:

 ```csharp
 using Pv